axiom-data-science/portal-docs/overview.rst

 Data can be binned across years within the following time periods:

 .. csv-table::
-	:header: "Time period", "Definition"
+	:header: -Time period-, -Definition-
 	:widths: 15, 50

-	"**All**", "No binning."
+	-**All**-, -No binning.-
-	"**Days**", "Data are binned by day and statistics are by day number across years."
-	"**Weeks**", "Data are binned by week, and statistics are by week number across years."
-	"**Months**", "Data are binned by month, and statistics are by month number across years."
-	"**Seasons**", "Data are binned by northern hemisphere seasons defined as the following:
+	-**Days**-, -Data are binned by day and statistics are by day number across years.- -**Weeks**-, -Data are binned by week, and statistics are by week number across years.- -**Months**-, -Data are binned by month, and statistics are by month number across years.- -**Seasons**-, -Data are binned by northern hemisphere seasons defined as the following:

 	* *Winter*: December, January, February
 	* *Spring*: March, April, May
 	* *Summer*: June, July, August
-	* *Fall*: September, October, November"
+	* *Fall*: September, October, November-
-	"**Years**", "Data are binned by years, and statistics are across years."
+	-**Years**-, -Data are binned by years, and statistics are across years.-

 .. note::
 	Percentiles are calculated by ordering all values in the time bin across all recorded years and selecting the value at the 10% and 90% locations in the array.
-I.e., the shaded percentile region is telling you what the "typical" temperature is at that time of year excluding the 10% most extreme values on either end.
+I.e., the shaded percentile region is telling you what the -typical- temperature is at that time of year excluding the 10% most extreme values on either end.

 .. _download-data-map-overview: